smukvica/itech_naloga/README.md

     cmake ..
     make

 For compiling and using the client the [raylib](https://github.com/raysan5/raylib) and [raygui](https://github.com/raysan5/raygui) library are needed.
 Raygui is already included since it's a header only library.
-Raylib has to be insalled separately.
+Raylib has to be installed separately.

 ## Testing